Name:

 • A trust can allow for one to provide for his own illness or disability by avoiding a costly and cumbersome guardianship.

-• A trust can create a vehicle for the distribution of assets to dole out children's inheritance and life insurance benefits over a period of years; protect heirs who are vulnerable due to their level of maturity, age, health, or inexperience in financial matters; safely provide for children of prior marriages; and provide for your children in the event your spouse remarries and accidently or intentionally leaves your property to the second
+• A trust can create a vehicle for the distribution of assets to dole out children’s inheritance and life insurance benefits over a period of years; protect heirs who are vulnerable due to their level of maturity, age, health, or inexperience in financial matters; safely provide for children of prior marriages; and provide for your children in the event your spouse remarries and accidentally or intentionally leaves your property to the second

 The Probate Court process is only required when you hold assets in your sole name.
 With proper planning, an estate plan can be implemented for very little cost that will avoid probate, and not require the formation of a trust and resulting transfer of property out of your name and into the name of the trust.
-By placing your property into joint ownership, or by creating Atransfer on death@ holdings, you can own and control your property while you are alive, and be assured that the assets will quickly and inexpensively be transferred to your intended beneficiary upon your death.
+By placing your property into joint ownership, or by creating transfer on death holdings, you can own and control your property while you are alive, and be assured that the assets will quickly and inexpensively be transferred to your intended beneficiary upon your death.